heymaia-io/local-wp-environment/README.md

 # Client: http://localhost:8090, PHPMyAdmin: http://localhost:8091
 ```

+**Benefits of this approach:**

+- ✅ No need to edit docker-compose.yml manually
+- ✅ All configuration in one place (.env file)
+- ✅ Easy to manage multiple instances
-Each instance has completely isolated data and can run different plugins or configurations!
+- ✅ Each instance completely isolated

 ## Management Commands